-You need one for three specific situations: accessing your home streaming library (Netflix Thailand has a different catalogue), logging into online banking that flags foreign IP addresses, and protecting your data on the open Wi-Fi networks you will inevitably use in hostels, airports, and cafes.
+You need one for three specific situations: accessing your home streaming library (Netflix Thailand has a different catalogue from your home country), logging into online banking that flags foreign IP addresses (HSBC UK, Chase US, and most major Australian banks are the worst offenders), and protecting your data on public Wi-Fi — the open networks at hostels, airports, and cafes are the genuine security risk on most Thailand trips.
+If none of those apply to you, save your money — you don’t need one.

 -